zzmic/punched-card-reader/README.md

 ## Appendix B: Build and Run the Punched Card Reader Simulation (Optional)
 Before building the simulation, ensure that a compatible [GCC](https://gcc.gnu.org) compiler that [supports C++14 or later](https://gcc.gnu.org/projects/cxx-status.html#cxx14) is [installed](https://gcc.gnu.org/install/) and available in the system's PATH.

-The simulation of the first version of the punched card reader's design is implemented in C++ and can be built and run using the provided `Makefile` (`make help` for help).
+The simulation of the early design of the punched card reader is implemented in C++ and can be built and run using the provided `Makefile` (`make help` for help).
 1. Run `make sim-build` to build the simulation.
 2. Run `./sim/bin/main` to start the simulation in interactive mode (specify the `--binary-mode` flag for binary output mode).
-3. "Insert" a card file containing a 12 (row) * 80 (column) grid, where each entry represents a punch (any character other than `.` and whitespace) or no punch (`.` or whitespace).
+3. "Insert" a card file containing a 80 (column) * 12 (row) grid, where each entry represents a punch (any character other than `.` and whitespace) or no punch (`.` or whitespace).
 Sample card files are available in the `sim/test-cards/` directory.
 4. To exit the simulation, type `done` when prompted for the next card file path.
 Otherwise, more card files can be input to continue the simulation.
 5. Alternatively, do `make sim-test` (or `make sim-test-binary`) to run the simulation on *ALL* the test cards in the `sim/test-cards/` directory.

 ## Appendix C: Verification with Dafny (Optional)
-The Dafny files in the `dafny/v1/` directory *aim* to formally verify, at the algorithmic level, the correctness of the logic of core components of the punched card reader using [the Dafny programming and verification language](https://dafny.org).
+The Dafny files in the `dafny/v1/` directory *aim* to formally verify, at the algorithmic level, the correctness of the logic of core components (based on the early design) of the punched card reader using [the Dafny programming and verification language](https://dafny.org).
-They do not directly interact with the Arduino hardware or the Arduino framework; instead, they focus solely on verifying the algorithms and data structures used in the first version of the punched card reader's design.
+They do not directly interact with the Arduino hardware or the Arduino framework; instead, they focus solely on verifying the algorithms and data structures used in the punched card reader's software design.
 Due to time constraints, the Dafny programs might not comprehensively cover the up-to-date punched card reader's functionality (i.e., we do *not* claim full verification of the entire system), but they still serve as a useful tool for spotting potential issues we might encounter during system design, specification, and implementation.

 To verify the Dafny programs, ensure that [the Dafny binary build or the VSCode extension for Dafny (Dafny VSCode)](https://dafny.org/latest/Installation) is installed.